remus-selea/mrq-frontend-challenge/README.md

 - Start the development server in  [frontend](frontend) by running `yarn dev`

 The requirements for this project are listed in the [REQUIREMENTS.md](REQUIREMENTS.md) file.

+## Solution
+The solution resides on a [separate branch](https://github.com/remus-selea/mrq-frontend-challenge/tree/solution).